sasquatchhacking/james-waldrop-ctf/scenarios/linux-ctf-4/step1.md

 What is the recovered WPA2 passphrase?

 Which wordlist entry actually matched the password?

-(Did it come from rockyou or your CUPP-generated list?)
+(Did it come from default-passwords or your CUPP-generated list?)

 You’ll submit the cracked Wi-Fi password as your final answer for this CTF step.

 ## Quick Self-Check

 Before moving on, you should be comfortable with:

 Downloading files from GitHub using wget or curl